hubertwwong/wineApp/README.md

 # wineApp

 A series of test apps to learn backbone js.
-I added some features and copied and pasted into a different directory.
+I added some features and copied and pasted into a different directory to sort have a history on the mistakes and issues that i'm running into and to learn from each step in the process of learning javascript.